 Funds are applied to the students' bills.
 The earliest funds may be applied to the bills is ten days before the start of classes.
 Refunds, if any, are available after classes begin.
 Total aid including grants, outside scholarships, parent tuition benefits, work-study, and loans cannot exceed the student's cost of attendance.

 These are federal grants available to students with relatively high levels of demonstrated need who are citizens or permanent residents of the United States.

-Need is determined by the U.S. Education Department using the federal methodology; this formula is applied uniformly to all applicants.
-The maximum annual Pell Grant for the 2021-2022 year is $6,495.
+Need is determined by the U.S. Education Department using the federal methodology, and this formula is applied uniformly to all applicants.
+The maximum annual Pell Grant for the 2021-22 year is $6,495.
 Students may receive a Pell Grant up to a maximum of 12 semesters, which can be used at Hampshire even if no other aid is received.

 Students must complete the FAFSA and Hampshire College must receive a valid FAFSA report to determine one's eligibility for the Pell Grant.

 If a student has already received an award package from Hampshire and later receives a Federal Pell Grant, the Hampshire Grant will be reduced by the amount of the Federal Pell Grant.

 We disburse Pell Grants at the beginning of each semester so the funds will be applied to one's bill within the first week of school.
 This early disbursement will assist students who are expecting a refund from the College and need the funds to purchase required books and supplies.
 Students need to ensure that they accept their financial aid awards and check-in for the semester.
 Failure to do these steps will delay the processing of their Pell Grant.

 Massachusetts and Vermont provide need-based grant funds that can be used at Hampshire College.
 The amounts of these awards vary depending upon the state, and range from $500 to $2,200.
 Students must apply directly to their state programs using the Free Application for Federal Student Aid (FAFSA); some state programs also require additional application documentation.